What is the OSCAR Subsidy?

 There is a sliding scale when it comes to payment amounts, with low income families receiving the highest level of subsidy and those on high incomes receiving no financial assistance.

-The OSCAR Subsidy rates are updated annually (on 1 April) and here are the current rates, based on family size, income and the quantity of care being used:
+The OSCAR Subsidy rates are updated annually and here are the rates (as of 1 April 2021) based on family size, income and the quantity of care being used:

 |Number of children||Gross weekly income||OSCAR subsidy (per hour, per child)||OSCAR Subsidy (per week, per child)|